-If your child has the disease, ask his doctor how you can make sure he gets the nutrients he needs to grow.
+If your child has the disease, ask her doctor how you can make sure she gets the nutrients she needs to grow.

-- Limit foods with phosphates (like hot dogs, soda, or other fizzy drinks).
-These can draw calcium from your body.
+- Limit foods with phosphates, like soda and other fizzy drinks.
+These can pull calcium from your bones.

-- Eat foods high in calcium, such as low-fat dairy products, dark green vegetables like collard greens and kale, and foods made with extra calcium, also called calcium-fortified foods.
+- Eat foods high in calcium such as low-fat dairy products, dark green vegetables like collard greens and kale, and foods with added calcium like some cereals and orange juices.

 A dietitian can help you plan meals to keep you or your child healthy.
 Your child's doctor will check her regularly to see that her growth is on track.

-If the calcium levels in your body drop very low, you may need to get calcium through a daily injection or an IV.
-Your doctor will also check your heart to make sure it’s working well.
-Once the calcium levels are normal again, you can go back to your regular treatment.
+If normal calcium levels in your body are hard to maintain, you may need to get an injection of PTH.
+Once your calcium levels are normal again, you can go back to your regular treatment.

 Taking Care of Yourself

-You can take steps to make living with the condition easier.
+You can take steps to make living with hypoparathyroidism easier.

 What to Expect

-As long as you get enough calcium and vitamin D, you should be able to keep your hypoparathyroidism under control.
+As long as you get enough calcium and vitamin D and have your blood checked regularly, you should be able to keep your hypoparathyroidism under control.
 If you don't take your daily supplement and watch your diet, the condition can be dangerous.
-You’ll probably visit the doctor regularly to have your blood and pee checked to keep track of your condition.

 For more information, visit the web site of the Hypoparathyroidism Association.